awslabs/data-solutions-framework-on-aws/framework/src/processing/README.md

 ### Define a CDK stack upload PySpark application and run the job

-The stack below levarage the resources defined above for PySpark to build the end to end example for building and submitting a PySpark job.
+The stack below leverages the resources defined above for PySpark to build the end to end example for building and submitting a PySpark job.

 [example pyspark app on emr serverless](./examples/pyspark-application-emr-serverless.lit.ts)